Matrimonial Real Property on Reserves

-In collaboration with First Nation people, communities and groups, Aboriginal Affairs and Northern Development Canada (AANDC) has developed legislation to address this long-standing and unacceptable legislative gap.
-The proposed legislation is called the Family Homes on Reserves and Matrimonial Interests or Rights Act.
+In collaboration with First Nation people, communities and groups, Aboriginal Affairs and Northern Development Canada (AANDC) developed legislation to address a long-standing and unacceptable legislative gap.
+The legislation called Bill S-2, Family Homes on Reserves and Matrimonial Interests or Rights Act received Royal Assent on June 19, 2013.

 Aboriginal Affairs and Northern Development Canada